 License server redundancy provides quality of state by eliminating a single point of failure.
 Under license server redundancy, multiple license servers are deployed to support a single license.
-In the event of a partial failure (that is, the failure of one or more license servers), the subset of remaining servers are able to maintain a temporary state of license support until the initial state is restored.
+In the event of a partial failure (that is, the failure of a subset of the license servers), the subset of remaining servers is able to maintain a temporary state of license support for a predetermined amount of time while the initial state is restored.
+Refer to the online help for more information on redundant servers.